Chibale Zambia: religion kupupa

 Kucitila (make, repair): actions with the purpose of resolving ishamo.

 When problems arise or one needs success for a difficult task, the kupupa will be more intense and may be more formal in nature or performed on a larger scale.
-In case of major ishamo, one often consults a shing’anga who will advise how to do the kucitila.
+In case of major ishamo, one often consults a shing’anga who will advise how to perform the kucitila.

-Healers about kupupa
+Healers on kupupa

 Illness comes from the mpanga.
-It is an intrusion of the mpanga in the village because of a weak spot there.
+It is an intrusion of the mpanga into the village because of a weak spot there.
 Kupupa is the new wood on the fire of warding off intrusion from the mpanga.
-You always have to plead the mpanga.
+You always have to plead with the mpanga.
 The ancestral and chiefly spirits (mupashi) are the mano of the mpanga.
 The nature spirits (cibanda) are the mutima of the mpanga.2See the article about Wisdom and heart.

 Mika Mwape Chungwa personal communication, 1986.